BeksOmega/looping-layout/.github/CONTRIBUTING.md

 way to get more familiar with the project.

 [help-wanted][help-wanted] issues are also a good place to start, but they can be a bit more in-depth.
-Often they solve a larger problem than issues labled [good-first-issue][good-first-issue] or they involve some creative thinking and design.
+Often they solve a larger problem than issues labeled [good-first-issue][good-first-issue] or they involve some creative thinking and design.

 ### :star2:Getting started